openaps/AndroidAPSdocs/docs/EN/Configuration/Config-Builder.md

 * Prime / fill (DanaR/RS or Combo pump only)
 * History browser
 * TDD (Total daily dose - bolus + basal per day)

-Many basal rates (total basal insulin per day) are in the range of 32% to 37% of TDD.
+Some doctors use - especially for new pumpers - a basal-bolus-ratio of 50:50.
+Therefore ratio is calculated as TDD / 2 * TBB (Total base basal = sum of basal rate within 24 hours).
+Others prefer range of 32% to 37% of TDD for TBB.
+Like most of these rules-of-thumb it is of limited real validity.
+Note: Your diabetes may vary!

 ### Careportal
 Allows you to record any specific care entries and view the current sensor, insulin, canula and pump batter ages in the Careportal (CP) tab.